spdx/tools-golang/README.md

 tools-golang doesn't currently do any of the following:

-* work with files under any version of the SPDX spec *other than* v2.1
+* work with files under any version of the SPDX spec prior to v2.1
 * work with RDF files
 * convert between RDF and tag-value files, or between different versions
 * enable applications to interact with SPDX files without needing to care